ericcornelissen/shescape/CONTRIBUTING.md

 You are always free to contribute by working on one of the confirmed or accepted and unassigned [open issues] and opening a Pull Request for it.

-It is advised to indicate that you will be working on a issue by commenting on that issue.
+It is advised to indicate that you will be working on an issue by commenting on that issue.
 This is so others don't start working on the same issue as you are.
 Also, don't start working on an issue which someone else is working on - give everyone a chance to make contributions.